Phoolan Devi: Bandit Queen

 In July 1979, a gang of bandits led by Babu Gujjar kidnapped Phoolan Devi from her family's home, for reasons she explained in multiple ways.
 (Note: According to Weaver, "What followed remains obscured, for Phoolan's own accounts have varied significantly"; Snyder says her "uncle orchestrates a kidnapping by one of the many bands of armed robbers [...] that patrolled the Chambal Valley"; Sen says Phoolan Devi received a letter from the dacoits, went to the police who refused to help her and then was taken away by Babu Gujjar; Szurlej writes that "she became embroiled in a conflict with her rich relatives, who arranged for bandits to kidnap her".)
-Gujjar took her as his property and raped her repeatedly.
+Gujjar subjugated her and raped her repeatedly.
 Vikram Mallah, the second in command, became fond of Phoolan Devi and objected to her mistreatment, so he killed Gujjar and became leader of the gang.
 He trained Phoolan Devi to use a rifle and the two fell in love.
 Over the following year, the group robbed vehicles and looted higher caste villages, sometimes disguising themselves using stolen police uniforms.
 The gang lived in the ravines, constantly moving between places such as Devariya, Kanpur and Orai.
 They located Puttilal and punished him violently.
 As news of Phoolan Devi's exploits spread, she became popular with the lower castes, who called her Dasyu Sundari (Beautiful Bandit) and celebrated her as a Robin Hood figure, who robbed from the rich to give to the poor.
 She was seen as an incarnation of the Hindu goddess Durga and a doll was produced of her in police uniform wearing a bandoleer.

 A former leader of the gang, Sri Ram Singh, was released from prison together with his brother Lalla Ram Singh in 1980; they were Thakur men (Thakurs being a subcaste of the Kshatriya caste) and thus a higher caste than the other members.
 After they rejoined the bandits, a power struggle ensued and Sri Ram murdered Vikram Mallah.
 Without the latter's protection, Phoolan Devi was a prisoner of Sri Ram; he took her to the remote village of Behmai where she was repeatedly raped by other Thakurs.
 In a final indignity, she was forced to collect water for him from the well whilst naked, in front of the villagers.